vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 ```

-We are storing the VkSwapchainKHR itself, alongside the format that the swapchain images need so they are understood by the OS.
+We are storing the VkSwapchainKHR itself, alongside the format that the swapchain images use when rendering to them.

-We also store 2 arrays, one of Images, and other of ImageViews.
+We also store 2 arrays, one of Images, and another of ImageViews.

 A VkImage is a handle to the actual image object to use as texture or to render into.
 A VkImageView is a wrapper for that image.
 It allows to do things like swap the colors.
+We will go into detail about it on chapter 5 when explaining textures.

 We call `init_swapchain()` on the main init function, right after calling `init_vulkan()`